ROCm/rocSOLVER/docs/source/userguide_clients.rst

     ./rocsolver-bench --help

-returns information on the different parameters and flags that control the behavior of the benchmark.
+returns information on the different parameters and flags that control the behavior of the benchmark client.